 In May 2016, Oxy RB formally accepted responsibility for the role Oxy HS has played in the HS issue, and apologised for the very regrettable circumstances and the time it took Oxy RB to understand the full picture.

 The Global CEO of RB also met with representatives of the Category 1 and 2 Oxy HS victims from Rounds 1 and 2 and a special committee from the National Assembly of Korea in the UK to offer his deepest apology which was acknowledged by the victims and special committee who represented the Korean public.

-Since November 2012, a Korean government investigation committee has reviewed all reported cases of death or lung injury from exposure to HS products and categorized them on the basis of evidence linking their lung condition with HS product use.
-A total of 183 Category 1 and 2 Oxy HS victims (eight of whom received settlements from another manufacturer) were identified in the government’s first two rounds of categorization (out of a total of 530 applicants).
-Category 1 and 2 victims are those categorized by the Korean government as suffering, or having suffered, lung damage which was “almost certainly” (Category 1) or “highly possibly” (Category 2) a result of their use of HS products.
-As of 28 December 2017, 669 (89% of the total 752 applicants) Round 3 cases have been reviewed.
-Of them, 80 (12%) have been recognized as Category 1 or 2 HS victims, and 72 (11%) indicated that they used the Oxy HS product, either on its own or in conjunction with another HS product.
-Further, as of 11 January 2018, total of 1884 (40% of the 4673 applicants as of 31 December 2017) Round 4 cases have been reviewed and 94 (2%) have been recognized as Category 1 or 2 HS victims.
+Since November 2012, a Korean government investigation committee has reviewed all reported cases of death or lung injury from exposure to HS products and categorised them on the basis of evidence linking their lung condition with HS product use.
+A total of 186 Category 1 and 2 Oxy HS victims (eight of whom received settlements from another manufacturer) were identified in the government’s first two rounds of categorisation (out of a total of 530 applicants).
+Category 1 and 2 victims are those categorised by the Korean government as suffering, or having suffered, lung damage which was “almost certainly” (Category 1) or “highly possibly” (Category 2) a result of their use of HS products.
+As of July 2018, 669 out of 752 applicants (neglecting 83 drop-out cases) Round 3 applicants had been classified.
+Of them, 84 (12%) have been recognised as Category 1 or 2 HS victims, and 78 (11%) indicated that they used the Oxy HS product, either on its own or in conjunction with another HS product.
+Further, as of 26 July 2019, a total of 4,417 (82% of the 5,367 applicants as of 26 July 2019) Round 4 cases have been reviewed and 173 (3.9%) have been recognised as Category 1 or 2 HS victims, and 155 (3.5%) of them indicated that they used Oxy HS product, either on its own or in conjunction with another HS product.
 Round 4 remains open for applications.